ollita7/kiwi-cli/readme.md

 ## Commands
 1. Init
     It creates a default server to start.
 Also it creates a tsconfig by default.
+    By default this command creates a folder environments with two environments: 1) environment.ts and 2) environment.prod.ts.
+Also you can create as many environments as you want.

     ` kc init`